Palmer Raids: Aftermath

 On May 28, 1920, the nascent American Civil Liberties Union (ACLU), which was founded in response to the raids, published its Report Upon the Illegal Practices of the United States Department of Justice, which carefully documented unlawful activities in arresting suspected radicals, illegal entrapment by agents provocateur, and unlawful incommunicado detention.
 Such prominent lawyers and law professors as Felix Frankfurter, Roscoe Pound and Ernst Freund signed it.
 Harvard Professor Zechariah Chafee criticized the raids and attempts at deportations and the lack of legal process in his 1920 volume Freedom of Speech.
 He wrote: "That a Quaker should employ prison and exile to counteract evil-thinking is one of the saddest ironies of our time."

 The Rules Committee gave Palmer a hearing in June, where he attacked Post and other critics whose "tender solicitude for social revolution and perverted sympathy for the criminal anarchists...set at large among the people the very public enemies whom it was the desire and intention of the Congress to be rid of."
 The press saw the dispute as evidence of the Wilson administration's ineffectiveness and division as it approached its final months.

 In June 1920, a decision by Massachusetts District Court Judge George W. Anderson ordered the discharge of 17 arrested aliens and denounced the Department of Justice's actions.
 He wrote that "a mob is a mob, whether made up of Government officials acting under instructions from the Department of Justice, or of criminals and loafers and the vicious classes."
 His decision effectively prevented any renewal of the raids.

 Palmer, once seen as a likely presidential candidate, lost his bid to win the Democratic nomination for president later in the year.
-The anarchist bombing campaign continued intermittently for another twelve years.
+The anarchist bombing campaign, following the ideology of propaganda of the deed, continued intermittently in the US for another twelve years.